≡ Menu

 Apart from its own cash and cash equivalents, Coinbase also holds a considerable amount of customer cash, which we refer to it as customer custodial funds.
 As the definition goes, this particular cash does not belong to the company.

-When we combined the customer custodial funds with the cash and cash equivalents, restricted cash, and USDC, Coinbase’s total cash on hand reached a massive amount of $12.8 billion as of 1Q 2024.
+When we combined the customer custodial funds with the cash and cash equivalents, restricted cash, and USDC, Coinbase’s total cash on hand reached a massive amount of $16 billion as of the end of 2024.

 Back To Table Of Contents